d-morrison/IntroStatActivities/_book/05-EDA-multivariate.md

 1. What are the observational units?
 \rgs

-2. Look at the scatterplot in figure 3.13.
+2. Look at the scatterplot in Figure 3.13.

 \rgi a)	What is the explanatory variable?
 The response variable?
 \rgs